 The proposed system would hold districts accountable using the same rules, indicators, and outcomes that are used for school accountability.
 The results would be based on districtwide data for all grades rather than being disaggregated by grade bands (elementary, middle, high).
 District results are more likely to be made public when using the combined results for all grades-only five extremely small districts, with a combined total of 34 students, had fewer than 10 students in their tested grades in 2007.
-Financial data, which is available only at the district level on a consistent basis, is used as an additional independent variable in the district-level regression to control for the amount of total operating revenue per pupil available to the district.
-The same type of deeper analyses would occur for districts that have an index number in the lowest tier in order to determine if they merit receiving extra support, just like the process used for schools.1 This closer look would also include examining the percentage of schools and number of students that are found in the lowest tier and the consistency of problems in a particular set of grade bands or subjects.
+Financial data, which is available only at the district level on a consistent basis, is used the district-level "peer" analysis to control for the amount of total operating expenditures per pupil.
+The same type of deeper analyses would occur for districts that have an index number in the lowest tier in order to determine if they merit receiving extra support, just like the process used for schools.
+This closer look would also include examining the percentage of schools and number of students that are found in the lowest tier and the consistency of problems in a particular set of grade bands or subjects.
 Since more information is available at the district level, district accountability could include additional measures besides the 20 in the matrix.
 Moreover, other data could be used when analyzing districts and their peers, such as unemployment rates, crime rates, per capita income, and tax base if this information is available at the district level.